squarepupil/website-pages/src/pages/faq.md

 ### Do students receive a high school diploma upon graduation?

+No, Arts & Ideas does not issue a high school equivalence diploma.

-The diploma granted by Arts & Ideas to students who complete our graduation process is not a high school equivalence diploma, although it, along with the requisite thesis, is a document that students can and do use for college and job applications.
-Some students do choose to pursue a GED while they are enrolled as well, although many do not as they are not usually required for college admissions or hiring.
+Yes, Arts & Ideas grants its own diploma for students who write and defend a thesis.
+A&I diploma is a document that students can and do use for college and job applications.
 Please see our [I get it, but what about…?](confusions.html) page for more information on college and career for Sudbury graduates.

 ### How does graduation work?

-Arts & Ideas, like most Sudbury Schools, offers a diploma process involving a written thesis and defense process for those students aged 16+ who choose to undertake it.
+Arts & Ideas, like most Sudbury Schools, offers an optional diploma process involving a written thesis and defense for those students aged 16+ who choose to undertake it.

 By November of their graduation year, students intending to graduate must declare their intent and begin to prepare their thesis to answer the question, ‘How have I prepared to enter the world beyond school?’
-Throughout the year and with the help of an advisory committee, the student works to prepare a written piece explaining their answer, as well as any other supplemental materials (be they written, performed, or otherwise documented) to help support their case.
+Throughout the year and with the help of an advisory committee, the student works to prepare a written piece explaining their answer, as well as any other supplemental materials (be they written, performed, or otherwise documented)to help support their case.

 In the springtime, a panel of staff members from neighboring Sudbury schools convenes to hear the student’s thesis and defense.
 The panel then votes to grant or deny a diploma.
 Whether or not the diploma is granted, the student may choose to graduate and move on to the next stage in their life.
-In the event that they are denied the diploma and are still 18 or younger, they may continue to attend Arts & Ideas and attempt the diploma process again in the following year.
+In the event that they are denied the diploma and are still 18 or younger, they may continue to attend A&I and attempt the diploma process again in the following year.

 The diploma process is not mandatory and, as long as a student is of age to leave school, they need not necessarily undertake it to graduate.
 It is an optional process that many, but not all, teenagers who are leaving the school wish to undertake, often as a capstone of their experience at the school.

 ### What is the school’s legal structure?

 Arts & Ideas is a church-exempt non-public school under the auspices of the Arcadian Fellowship Church.
-The Arcadian Fellowship is a non-denominational non-profit created alongside the school whose mission is to support democratic education for all children.
+The Arcadian Fellowship is a non-denominational non-profit created alongside the school and its mission is to support democratic education for all children.
 The Arcadian Fellowship does not make decisions pertaining to the school’s day to day operation.